angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

     For Concept2 machines, the conversion can be done using <a href="https://www.concept2.com/indoor-rowers/training/calculators/pace-calculator">Concept2's
-    calculators</a>, the PM5 itself when you program the workout, or by referencing this chart:
+    calculators</a>, the PM5 itself using the pace option, or by referencing this chart:
 </div>

 <EChart